Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Upgrading-from-2020.1-to-2020.2.md

 ## Decal

-From Unity 2020.2, Decal no longer require a full Depth Prepass.
-Only Material with **Receive Decals** enable will be render during the Depth Prepass.
-Unless other option force it.
+From Unity 2020.2, decals no longer require a full Depth Prepass.
+HDRP only renders Materials with **Receive Decals** enabled during the Depth Prepass.
+Unless other options force it.

 From Unity 2020.2, A new Decal Layer system is supported.
 It is disable by default.
 This Decal Layers system make use of the **Rendering Layer Mask** from Mesh Renderer and Terrain.
 The default value of this property prior of 2020.2 don't include any Decal Layer flags.
 Consequence is that when enabling this feature, no meshes will receives decal until configure correctly.
 A script **Edit > Render Pipeline/HD Render Pipeline > Upgrade from Previous Version > Enable Decal Layer Default on all loaded Mesh Renderer and Terrain** is provided to convert the already created Meshes as well a version to apply only on a selection.
 Newly created Mesh Renderer or Terrain have the have **Decal Layer Default** enable by default.

-Warning: 2020.2.0b1 Isn't including the modification for the default value of **Rendering Layer Mask**.
-Creating new Meshes in this version don't have the correct flag.
+Warning: 2020.2.0b1 does not include the modification for the default value of Rendering Layer Mask.
+If you use this version of Unity and create a new Mesh Renderer or Terrain, they do have the correct flag.

 ## Lighting